 However, many don’t realize that they also have two co-brand credit cards in the US — the Avianca Vida Visa® Card and Avianca Vuela Visa® Card.
-A couple of months ago I wrote about how these cards have bonuses that are 20,000 miles better than usual.
+A few months ago I wrote about how these cards have bonuses that are 20,000 miles better than usual.

 In this post I wanted to look at those two cards more closely.

 Ordinarily these two cards have the following welcome bonuses:

 - The Avianca Vida Visa Card offers a welcome bonus of 20,000 bonus miles after first use within 90 days

 - The Avianca Vuela Visa Card offers a welcome bonus of 40,000 bonus miles after first use within 90 days

 Avianca LifeMiles Card Annual Fee

 The two Avianca credit cards have different annual fees:

 - The Avianca Vida Visa Card has an annual fee of $59

 - The Avianca Vuela Visa Card has an annual fee of $149